kpantazis/-kpantazis.github.io/README.md

 # About

+Since September 2024, I have been serving as a Data Scientist at [Deus Ex Machina](https://ekmechanes.com/) specializing in applications within the life sciences sector.
+My role focuses on leveraging advanced data analytics and machine learning methodologies to address critical challenges in healthcare and biotechnology, with the goal of driving innovation and delivering data-driven solutions.

 During 2022-2023, I was a Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University.
 My faculty sponsor was Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 My research areas of interest included Multiscale Statistical Network Inference, Multiple Graph Matching and Time Series of Networks.